 Within three (3) years of retirement, should the needs of the institution require, and the Director and Provost approve, faculty members may be offered a post-retirement appointment pursuant to Article 14.C.2.
-This appointment would include teaching and service expectations, and be compensated at the following rate.
+This appointment would include teaching and service expectations.
+Compensation shall be at the following rate, provided that offer and acceptance of the post-retirement appointment is completed before the last date of active employment associated with the faculty member's retirement: